neurodsp-tools/neurodsp/README.md

 If you have an idea of something to add to NeuroDSP, please start by opening an [issue](https://github.com/neurodsp-tools/neurodsp/issues).

-When writing code to add to NeuroDSP, please follow the [Contribution Guidelines](https://github.com/neurodsp-tools/neurodsp/blob/master/CONTRIBUTING.md), and also make sure to follow our
+When writing code to add to NeuroDSP, please follow the [Contribution Guidelines](https://github.com/neurodsp-tools/neurodsp/blob/master/CONTRIBUTING.md).

+We also require that all contributors follow our
 [Code of Conduct](https://github.com/neurodsp-tools/neurodsp/blob/master/CODE_OF_CONDUCT.md).

 ## Reference